rafaelcchaves/gpt4terminal/README.md

 4.Using:

-Before using the appication you have to configure your Api Key from OPENAI.
+Before using the application you have to configure your Api Key from OPENAI.
 To do this, Run `gpt4terminal`.

 Now you can make a query using the follow command: